All Episodes

 The more widely reported was President Bush's State of the Union address, a weak and defensive speech, even by his undemanding standards.

-And the other end of the Washington of Washington, meanwhile, Alan Greenspan, the retiring chairman of Federal Reserve Board, was bidding farewell to the institution whose skillful management of U.S. monetary policy made him the dominant figure in the world economy for the past eighteen years.
+At the other end of Washington, meanwhile, Alan Greenspan, the retiring chairman of the Federal Reserve Board, was bidding farewell to the institution whose skillful management of U.S. monetary policy made him the dominant figure in the world economy for the past 18 years.

 What connects these two events is a paradox that has baffled many people, especially in Europe, ever since George W. Bush became president.

-For the last five years, America has been led by a president who is clearly not up to the job.
+For the last five years, America has been led by a president who is clearly not up to the job, a man who is not just inarticulate, but lacking in judgment, intelligence, integrity, charisma, or staying power.

-Now, contrast this with the stories we get from our own media about everybody's depressed, we're down on the dumps, we're about the we're about to go over the edge here because of high gas prices in the war.
+Now, contrast this with the stories we get from our own media about everybody's depressed, we're down on the dumps, we're about to go over the edge here because of high gas prices in the war.

 Bush is a blithering idiot, and yet the country's doing so well he can't understand it.